 I applied online for the British Airways Apprenticeship Programme.
 There was a one-to-one interview, a group interview and written exercises.
 Then we went off for a day of team working.
 I got a call two days before I finished my exams to say I had got the job!

-Try and get work experience.
-I know it’s hard but try and push for it
+Try to get work experience.
+I know it’s hard but try to push for it

 Try to do day visits and speak to people in the industry because they are the best people to ask for advice

 In aviation, people think that a pilot is the only route to take – there’s so much more.
 When airlines have open days, go to them.

 What to expect if you want to be a aircraft engineer

 - Aircraft engineer working hours: 42 to 44 hours.
 You may work evenings, weekends and bank holidays.

 What qualifications do you need to be a aircraft engineer?

 Typical entry requirements: You'll need an engineering qualification and maintenance experience to apply for a licence to become an aircraft engineer.
 You'll usually need a foundation degree, higher national diploma or degree in aerospace engineering, avionics, or a related subject like aeronautical engineering, electrical or electronic engineering, mechanical engineering, manufacturing or product engineering, physics or applied physics, software engineering or mathematics.
 You’ll usually need one or two A-levels (or equivalent) for a foundation degree or higher national diploma, and two or three A-levels (or equivalent), including Maths, for a degree.
 You could do a college course, which would teach you some of the skills and knowledge you need in this job.
 Relevant courses include the Level 2 and Level 3 Diploma in Aerospace and Aviation Engineering.
 You can get into this job through an aircraft maintenance certifying engineering higher apprenticeship.
 Some aircraft engineering companies offer graduate training schemes.